Naereen/web-sphinx/index_en.rst

 MSc internship
 ^^^^^^^^^^^^^^
-I found an internship for the third semester of my Maths & CS MSc (06 June to 09 August).
+ I found an internship for the third semester of my Maths & CS MSc (03 June to 09 August).

-It will take place at **UCL** (:under:`University College of London`), under the direction of *Peter O'Hearn* and *Jules Villard*, about separtion logic.
+ It will take place at **UCL** (:under:`University College of London`), under the direction of *Peter O'Hearn* and *Jules Villard*, about separation logic.

 ------------------------------------------------------------------------------